 4. Increased User Engagement

 User engagement is another important factor that search engines consider when assessing website quality.
-By implementing lazy loading, you can provide a seamless and engaging browsing experience for your users.
+By implementing lazy loading, you can provide a smooth and engaging browsing experience for your users.
 As they scroll through your content, images and videos will load dynamically, allowing them to focus on the content they are actively consuming.
 This enhanced user engagement can lead to longer visit durations, lower bounce rates, and ultimately improved SEO rankings.

 5. Better Core Web Vitals